seanbaxter/circle/stdlib/README.md

 ## 1. Member pack declarations.

 Declare a pack of non-static data members with the member pack declaration syntax.
 Use `...` before the _declarator-id_, as if you were writing a function or template parameter pack.
 This is compatible with the description in [P1858R2 - Generalized pack declaration and usage](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2020/p1858r2.html#member-packs).

-Use a member pack in a struct to define a [tuple-like thing](#basic-tuple).
-Use a member pack in a union to define a [variant-like thing](#basic-variant).
-Use a member pack and partially-static storage templates to define the extents in an [mdspan-like thing](#basic-mdspan).
+* Use a member pack in a struct to define a [tuple-like thing](#basic-tuple).
+* Use a member pack in a union to define a [variant-like thing](#basic-variant).
+* Use a member pack and partially-static storage templates to define the extents in an [mdspan-like thing](#basic-mdspan).

+Here are simple implementations of tuple, variant and mdspan, to help illustrate the technology in the fully-conformant implementations of the same classes.

 ### Basic tuple.